cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 We assume that the values produced and consumed by the above functions are all byte strings, with fixed lengths:

-- `Nseed`: The length of a key seed (input to DeriveKeyPair)
+- `Nseed`: The length in bytes of a key seed (input to DeriveKeyPair)
-- `Nek`: The length of a public encapsulation key
+- `Nek`: The length in bytes of a public encapsulation key
-- `Ndk`: The length of a secret decapsulation key
+- `Ndk`: The length in bytes of a secret decapsulation key
-- `Nct`: The length of a ciphertext produced by Encaps
+- `Nct`: The length in bytes of a ciphertext produced by Encaps
-- `Nss`: The length of a shared secret produced by Encaps or Decaps
+- `Nss`: The length in bytes of a shared secret produced by Encaps or Decaps

 This interface is effectively the same as the one defined in the Hybrid Public Key Encryption (HPKE) specification {{?RFC9180}}.
 The only difference is that